 6. Be healthy before your trip.
 In our family at least, the weeks running up to a departure are characterized by stress, late nights, and rushing to get things done.
 As we are aware that this is going to happen, we take extra multivitamins, eat more fruit than normal, and generally try to be as healthy as possible prior to departure.
 (This is a distinct contrast to being a young single traveler working 20 hours a day because “we will be on holiday soon”).
 Also, once we get to our destination, we consciously seek out lots of water and fruit in order to get our bodies working again!
 Staying hydrated and healthy goes a long way to minimize jet lag with toddlers and adults.

 - Talk to them about what will happen.
 “Just think, right now people in Nicaragua are waking up – we will be too in a few days”

 - We have only experienced jet lag with children up to 6 years old at the moment.
 We presume that things will change once they get a bit older.
 That the ‘pushing through the tiredness’ will work the older they get.

 Having a well-stocked activity bag is key to successful travel with toddlers and small children!
 Don’t use all of your winners on the plane trip – as tempting as that may be!
 You need to have some engaging things “up your sleeve” for the hotel room when you are exhausted yourself and they are full of beans.

-Our little boy has always loved the Tegu magnetic wooden block sets.
+Our little boy has always loved the Tegu Pocket Pouch Magnetic Wooden Block Set.
 Simple, but perfect for travel and come with their own carrying pouch.

-These are three more of our favorites which will keep them occupied while everyone works through jet lag:
+These are four more of our favorites which will keep them occupied while everyone works through jet lag with toddlers: